 For a complete listing of all graduate courses and official course descriptions, please visit the SDSU Graduate Bulletin

-Application to the MFA program at San Diego State University is a multi-step process.
+Application to the MFA program in Design and Technology at San Diego State University is a multi-step process:

 Head of Lighting Design & Graduate Advisor for Design and Technology